 - Have not received or submitted an application for an initial teaching credential, such as a Preliminary or Clear Credential.

 - Maintain financial need for a Cal Grant renewal.

 Cal Grant B Access award is designated for costs including living expenses, transportation, supplies, and books.

 Azusa Pacific University will transfer the eligible Access award to the student account and apply it toward the outstanding balance.
 Students have the right to request, in writing, a refund of the Access award in lieu of transferring it to pay the outstanding balance on a student account.
 If the award transferred prior to the written request, the request will be honored for future disbursements.

-Azusa Pacific University does not automatically package graduate and professional students with federal work-study aid, as graduate and professional programs are generally geared toward working professionals.
+Azusa Pacific University does not automatically package professional students with federal work-study aid, as professional programs are generally geared toward working professionals.
 If, however, you are interested in federal work-study, contact your student account counselor for details.

 The Federal Direct Loan is a low-interest loan to help pay for the cost of a student’s education.
 The loan’s interest rate, determined by the Bipartisan Student Loan Certainty Act of 2013, is tied to the financial markets.
 Interest rates are determined each spring for new loans made for the award year which runs from July 1 to the following June 30.
 Each loan has a fixed interest rate for the life of the loan.
 The U.S. Department of Education is the lender.
 To be eligible for the Federal Direct Loan, a student must be admitted to a degree- or credential-seeking program.
 The student is required to sign a Master Promissory Note (MPN), complete loan entrance counseling prior to receiving the first disbursement, and loan exit counseling upon completing a program or dropping below half-time attendance.